makyinmars/muster/docs/00-product-brief.md

 ## Vision

 Muster is a native macOS app for running multiple coding agents with durable terminal sessions, visible status, and fast attach/detach workflows.
+A later iPhone companion app should provide mobile monitoring, notifications, and approved control actions for Mac-hosted sessions.

 The target user is a developer who has several agents working across repositories, branches, or worktrees and needs a single place to observe progress, jump into terminals, send instructions, and coordinate follow-up work.
+The same user may also want to check whether an agent is blocked or waiting for input from an iPhone without turning the phone into the primary terminal environment.

 ## Product shape